Frequently Asked Questions ||| no-bottom-margin

 Is Mounjaro only used for type 2 diabetes? | type-2-diabetes

-Mounjaro is only FDA-approved as a treatment for adults with type 2 diabetes to improve blood sugar control when used along with diet and exercise.
+Mounjaro is only FDA-approved as a treatment for adults and children 10 years of age and older with type 2 diabetes to improve blood sugar control when used along with diet and exercise.
+It is not known if Mounjaro is safe and effective for use in children under 10 years of age.

 Do people on Mounjaro lose weight? | lose-weight

-Mounjaro is used along with diet and exercise to improve blood sugar in adults with type 2 diabetes.
-While clinical studies show that people taking Mounjaro experienced weight loss, with weight loss ranging from 12 pounds (5 mg dose) to 25 pounds (15 mg dose), it's important to understand that Mounjaro is only approved for improving blood sugar control in adults with type 2 diabetes mellitus, not for weight loss.
+Mounjaro is used along with diet and exercise to improve blood sugar control in adults and children 10 years of age and older with type 2 diabetes mellitus.
+While studies show that adults taking Mounjaro experienced weight loss, with weight loss ranging from 12 pounds (5 mg dose) to 25 pounds (15 mg dose), it's important to understand that Mounjaro is only approved for improving blood sugar control in adults and children 10 years of age and older with type 2 diabetes mellitus, not for weight loss.

 What if I stop seeing changes or progress? | changes-progress

 If progress slows or plateaus over time, your doctor can help you evaluate how things are going.
-Mounjaro is available in multiple dose options, with the maximum dosage of 15 mg once-weekly.
+Mounjaro is available in multiple dose options.
+The max dose of Mounjaro is 15 mg once-weekly in adults.
+The max dose of Mounjaro is 10 mg once-weekly in children 10 years of age and older.
 Your provider can discuss whether a different dose may be appropriate for you.

 How is Mounjaro different from other type 2 diabetes medications/treatments? | how-mounjaro-is-different